-The digital vacuum gauge is factory calibrated.
-However, vacuum varies throughout the manifold system and it may be necessary to adjust the digital readout so it agrees with actual vacuum at the meter.
-With the seed discs loaded with seed, compare digital vacuum gauge readout to reading taken from analog gauge or a hand held gauge at several meters along length of planter.

-Elbows at seed meter covers allow testing of meter vacuum levels without removing vacuum hoses.
-If there is more than 1" or 2" (H2O) difference, adjust gauge by inserting a small flat bladed screwdriver into opening on back of digital gauge housing and turning potentiometer until digital gauge displays meter vacuum reading.
+The digital vacuum gauge is calibrated at the factory, however, vacuum variation throughout the manifold system can occur.
+It may be necessary to adjust the digital readout so it agrees with the actual vacuum at the meter.
+With the seed discs loaded with seed, compare the digital vacuum gauge readout to the reading taken from the analog gauge or a hand held gauge at several meters along the length of the planter.
+The elbows located on the covers of the seed meters allow testing of meter vacuum levels without removing the vacuum hoses.
+If there is more difference than 1" or 2" (H2O), the digital gauge can be adjusted by inserting a small flat bladed screwdriver into the opening on the back of the digital gauge housing and turning the potentiometer until the digital gauge displays the vacuum that is present at the meter.
 Compare readings at 10" and 20" of vacuum.